-4. Select ADVANCED > Advanced Setup > Static Routes.

-The Static Routes page displays.

-- 6. In the Route Name field, type a name for this static route (for identification purposes only). - 7.
-To limit access to the LAN only, select the Private check box.
+- 4. Select ADVANCED > Advanced Setup > Static Routes.
+The Static Routes page displays. - 5.
+Click the Add button.
+The page adjusts. - 6.
+In the Route Name field, type a name for this static route (for identification purposes only). - To limit access to the LAN only, select the Private check box.
 If the Private check box is selected, the static route is not reported in RIP. - 8.
 To prevent the route from becoming active, clear the Active check box.
 In some situations, you might want to set up a static route but keep it disabled until a later time.
 By default, the Active check box is selected and a route becomes active after you click the Apply button. - 9.
 Enter the following settings: - Destination IP Address.
 Enter the IP address for the final destination of the route. - IP Subnet Mask.
 Enter the IP subnet mask for the final destination of the route.
-If the destination is a single host, enter 255.255.255. - Gateway IP Address.
+If the destination is a single host, enter 255.255.255.255. - Gateway IP Address.
 Enter the IP address of the gateway.
 The IP address of the gateway must be on the same LAN segment as the router. - Metric.
-Enter a number from 2 through 15.
+Enter a number from 1 through 15.
 This value represents the number of routers between your network and the destination.
-Usually, a setting of 2 or 3 works. - 10.
-Click the Apply button.
+Usually, a setting of 2 or 3 works, but if this is a direct connection, set it to 1.